O’Reilly’s shootout goal lifts Blues past Lightning 4-3 | Federal News Network

 St. Louis C Tyler Bozak was placed in COVID-19 protocol.
 He became the seventh Blues player to miss time due to COVID-19 issues this season.

-“It’s tough,” coach Craig Berube said.
+“It’s tough,” Berube said.
 “It’s going to be a part of every day in the NHL.”

 UP NEXT